You may be learning Rails & you read that you have to create a “scaffold” to get your Rails application started…

 rails g (g for generate) command.

-This ensures that the files are created using the correct naming conventions.
-It can also save you the work of having to manually create these files.
+One of the big benefits of using a scaffolding command is that all the files are created using the correct naming conventions, which avoids strange error messages.
+It also saves you the work of having to manually create these files.

 You’ve learned about scaffolding in Ruby so you can quickly jumpstart a new Rails application to practice with.